 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-What do I need to know about rhinoplasty?
+What you need to know about a rhinoplasty:

 Rhinoplasty is surgery to repair or reshape your nose.

 - Your surgeon will tell you about how to prepare for surgery.
 He or she may tell you not to eat or drink anything after midnight before your procedure.
 Arrange to have someone drive you home when you are discharged.

 - You may need to stop taking any medicines that thin your blood 1 week or more before your procedure.
 These medicines include aspirin, ibuprofen, and anticoagulants.

 - Your surgeon will tell you which medicines to take or not take on the day of your procedure.

 - You may be given general anesthesia to keep you asleep during surgery.
 You may instead be given medicine to keep you relaxed and pain free during surgery.

 - Incisions may be made on your nose and around your nostrils (open procedure).
 You may instead have incisions inside your nose (closed procedure).
 You may also have incisions through your septum.
 The septum is the wall of tissue inside your nose that separates your nostrils.

 - Your surgeon may file or shave the bone to straighten or reshape your nose.
 He or she may need to break your nose bones to reshape your nose.
 Your septum may be straightened during surgery.
 Swollen tissues in your nose called turbinates may be trimmed or partially removed.